 UW-Madison Division of Extension’s financial education programs help families and individuals across the state achieve financial well being – keeping pace with day-to-day expenses, reaching financial goals, planning for life’s unexpected events and securing their financial future.

 Did you know you can request three free credit reports a year?
-Your credit report affects many areas of your life—your ability to get a loan, renting, how much you pay for insurance and much more.
+Your credit report affects many areas of your life—your ability to get a loan and much more.

 We’ve gathered resources to help you make sound financial choices in tough times.